 - Moisture content of lumber and other construction materials are within normal limits inside the containment area (determined through moisture mapping & thermal imaging).

 - Balance of the airborne fungal spores found inside the containment area when compared to fungal spores found outside the containment area based on total spore count and/or hierarchy of spores detected (determined through the collection of air samples and surface samples).

 If you are dealing with a mold situation that requires professional mold remediation in New Jersey, you need to also consider getting a clearance mold inspection following the remediation to confirm a successful cleanup.
-Mastertech’s clearance mold inspectors in New Jersey can help.
+Mastertech’s clearance mold inspectors in Camden County can help.